goplayerzero/open-telemetry-nodejs/README.md

 logsAPI.logs.setGlobalLoggerProvider(loggerProvider);
 ```

-For pino, add a transport with a target pino-opentelemetry-transport like this:
+For pino, add a transport with a target pino-opentelemetry-transport like this
+(note this needs to be added to existing pino config if available):

 ```javascript
 const transport = pino.transport({